Boulder, Montana: Climate

 The average temperature in January is 20 °F, and in July it is 64 °F. Annual snowfall averages 33 in.

 Education

+The school districts for the community are Boulder Elementary School District and Jefferson High School District.

 Jefferson High School in Boulder is part of Jefferson High School District #1, covering about 1100 sqmi in the northern half of Jefferson County.
 The district, based in Boulder, draws students from Basin, Clancy, Jefferson City and Montana City in addition to Boulder.
 About 280 students in grades 9 through 12 enrolled at the high school in 2007.
 The school had about 20 teachers and a student-teacher ratio of about 14 to 1.
 The district also serves students in Basin Elementary District 5, Boulder Elementary District 7, Clancy Elementary District 1, and Montana City Elementary District 27.

 The town is served by Boulder Community Library.

+Media

+The Boulder Monitor is a newspaper available either in print or online.
+It is printed weekly.

+A low-power radio station, KEME, 106.3 FM, owned by Jefferson County Disaster and Emergency Services, broadcasts from Boulder.
+The town also receives radio stations from Butte and Helena.